Digitalism (band): Formation, Idealism, and I Love You Dude (2004–2011)

 Moelle and Tüfekçi met at a record store in Hamburg and became friends.
 Later, the store's owner asked them to DJ a party, and they began mixing and recording together.
 According to Moelle, they record their music in a World War II bunker they own in Hamburg.

 Digitalism's debut album, Idealism, was released in Japan on 9 May 2007 by Toshiba EMI, in France on 21 May 2007 by Kitsuné, in North America by Astralwerks, and in Australia and New Zealand by etcetc and Virgin Records.
 The album includes re-edits of previously released singles "Jupiter Room" and "Zdarlight" as well as their "Digitalism in Cairo" original re-edit of a track by The Cure.

+In 2008, the single "Taken Away" was released, It was used by Mercedes-Benz to advertise Their new crossover: The Mercedes-Benz GLK.

 The Pogo EP was released as a single in support of the album in May, with two alternate versions of the track.
 Digitalism released their EP Blitz under Kitsuné on 8 November 2010.

 On 7 April 2011 they announced the album I Love You Dude, which was released on 20 June 2011.